Best CloudTalk Alternatives: Which VoIP Software Should You Actually Use?

 The Bottom Line: Making Your Decision

-Switch to Five9 or Genesys if: You're running a large contact center (100+ agents) in a regulated industry and need top-tier compliance features.
+Move to Five9 or Genesys if: you're running a large contact center in a regulated industry.
+Compliance features at that level aren't comparable.

 Your Next Steps